-Initial report (I-page paper, ca. 250-300 words): due before start of internship
+Initial report (I-page paper, ca. 250 -300 words): due before the start of the internship

-Before the internship, students must write a 1-page paper describing the company, the internship they will do at the company, and how the internship fits into their curriculum.
+Before the internship, students must write a I-page paper describing the company, the internship they will do at the company, and how the internship fits into their curriculum.